bcw222/chromium-website/site/developers/design-documents/sync/integration-checklist/index.md

     [`SyncServiceFactory`][SyncServiceFactory].
 *   Implement the actual data type logic.
 This will mostly be an implementation of the [`ModelTypeSyncBridge`][Bridge] interface.
+    *   Add the sync team as co-owners of the bridge (and any associated helpers, if appropriate), by adding something like `per-file *sync_bridge*=file://components/sync/OWNERS` to your OWNERS file.
+This allows us to do refactorings that touch all the bridges without needing reviews from tens of owners.
 *   Write some [integration tests](../model-api/#automated-testing).
 *   While rolling out your new data type, keep the Sync team in the loop!
 E.g.
     CC your assigned champion on all Finch CLs.